Marine defense battalions: History

 In the summer of 1943, elements of the 9th, 10th, and 11th Defense Battalions supported the Army's XIV Corps in the central Solomons campaign.
 Other battalions helped clear the northern islands, including Bougainville, and by the spring of 1944, they were all taken.

 In early 1944, the Marshall Islands became the next target in the Pacific, and the Marine defenders moved in.
 By summer, they landed in the Mariana Islands, including Saipan, and Guam.
 During that time, Commandant of the Marine Corps Lt.
 Gen. Alexander Vandegrift began to scale back on defense battalions.
 Two were disbanded, and the remaining began to gradually focus on anti-aircraft defense, rather than coastal defense.
 Only the 6th, the 51st, and the 52nd remained designated as defense battalions; the rest had become anti-aircraft units under Fleet Marine Force, Pacific.

 In late 1944, the 2nd, 5th, 8th, and 16th Antiaircraft Artillery (formerly Defense) Battalions formed the 1st Provisional Antiaircraft Artillery Group in preparation to invade the Japanese Home Islands.
-While they did not participate in the Battle of Iwo Jima, they did land on Okinawa in April 1945.
-Soon after, the Japanese surrender lead to the disbanding of most of the defense battalions.
+These battalions did not participate in the Battle of Iwo Jima, however they did land on Okinawa in April 1945.
+For the Battle of Okinawa the 1st Provisional Antiaircraft Group was tasked with providing antiaircraft defenses for Yontan Airfield and the III Marine Amphibious Corps beaches in the Yontan Area, Southern Okinawa.
+The Japanese surrender in August 1945 led to a dramatic downsizing in the Marine Corps' Air Defense units.

+The 52d Defense Battalion was the last defense battalion in the Marine Corps.
+It was redesignated as the 3d Antiaircraft Artillery Battalion (Composite) on May 15, 1946.

 Marine defense battalions were seen as an ideal unit type for creating and deploying African American units with white leadership, since they trained independently and fought in isolated areas.
 Those recruits slated for defense battalions were trained at the then-segregated Montford Point, North Carolina (now known as Camp Gilbert H. Johnson, part of the Marine Corps Base Camp Lejeune complex).
 They would then be assigned to the two black defense battalions, the 51st and 52nd.